 Other Family Events

-Other standard GEDCOM Family Events are things that happened to an Individual and Attributes are things that described them. related to marriage are Engagement, Divorce Filed, Divorce, Annulment, and Marriage Banns/Contract/Licence/Settlement.
+Other standard GEDCOM Family events related to marriage are Engagement, Divorce Filed, Divorce, Annulment, and Marriage Banns/Contract/Licence/Settlement.

 Annulment effectively means the couple were Never Married and applying that Status makes the marriage lines dotted in Diagrams.

-- The Lookup Missing An abbreviation for Birth Marriage and Death events.
-Records plugin composes online searches for BMD records.
+- The Lookup Missing BMD Records plugin composes online searches for BMD records.